Awards & Prizes

 The main function of the Foundation remains the preservation and secure holding of archives and memorabilia of the life and works of Sir Henry.
 However, special emphasis is given to the encouragement of apprentices and young engineers, and the promotion of careers in science, technology, engineering and mathematics (STEM).

 The Philip Hall Award is donated annually by Brenda Wright in memory of her father, Rupert Nicholson, and is for a significant contribution to the preservation of the history of Rolls-Royce heritage.
-This years recipient was Duncan Feetham in recognition of all his hard work organising the Heritage Weekends over the last 8 years.
+This years recipient was Michael Bailey in recognition of his hard work in digitalising historic documents and drawings.

 The Institution of Engineering and Technology’s Awards Committee gives a Sir Henry Royce Medal each year for “outstanding engineering project or career development”.
-This year it went to Tom Teece.
+This year it went to Dr Robert Hoye.

 MoD Apprenticeship Award – August 17th 2018